Geovation/GraphQLWFS/GraphQL_Function_Documentation.md

 </Filter>```

 With the function, you can change the value and name of the properties based on your WFS and filter accordingly.

+Getting parameters from requests:

+Using the initial test "if" function:
+    if request_json and 'count' in request_json:
+        count = request_json['count']
+    elif request_args and 'count' in request_args:
+        count = request_args['count']
+    else:
+        count = 100

+I was able to get the parameters from the requests.
+An if function was created for each parameter, propertyValue, propertyType, count and typename.
+For a start, they are all separate functions, but the next step would be to simplify this into one function, saving many lines of code.

+Encoding issue:

+In addition, we have encountered an encoding issue.
+For example, if we want to filter the geoJson, so it returns Wards based on their Ward name, if the Ward name has an "&" character, it does not return any values on the server.
+I tried to replace the "&" character with "%26" (from the ASCII encoding reference), but the server ends up returning an encoding error.
+Aside from that, the function works fine.